dynamsoft-docs/capture-vision-docs-mobile/programming/ios/api-reference/core/enum/colour-channel-usage-type.md

 # Enumeration ColourChannelUsageType

-`ColourChannelUsageType` enumerates the different ways color channels can be utilized in image processing.
+`DSColourChannelUsageType` enumerates the different ways color channels can be utilized in image processing.
 This allows for flexible image analysis and manipulation by specifying how color data should be handled.

 <div class="sample-code-prefix template2"></div>
    >- Objective-C